Many or all companies we feature compensate us. Compensation and editorial

 Should you repay your reverse mortgage early?

 By paying off the loan early, you can avoid accumulating additional interest over time, which can save a significant amount of money.
-Early repayment also eliminates the risk of burdening your heirs with the responsibility of settling the reverse mortgage debt after your passing.
+Early repayment also eliminates the risk of burdening your heirs with settling the reverse mortgage debt after your passing.

 Before deciding to repay early, assess your overall financial situation, including your retirement savings, investment portfolio, and other liabilities.